Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Randomized Lower Bound

 \begin{proof} We consider an offline algorithm $\OFF$ that in the $t$-th phase accepts as many items of absolute size $2^{q - z_t}$ as possible.
 The state of \OFF is $0$ before the first phase, and thus satisfies the condition of \autoref{lem:phase_gain}.
-By the iterative application of \autoref{lem:phase_gain} (and its symmetric counterpart for negative phases), it holds that the state of \OFF is at most $0$ before each positive phase, and at least $0$ before each negative one.
+By the iterative application of \autoref{lem:phase_gain} (and its symmetric counterpart for negative phases), the state of \OFF is at most $0$ before each positive phase, and at least $0$ before each negative one.
 Thus, again by \autoref{lem:phase_gain}, in each phase $t$, \OFF collects at least $B \cdot 2^{z_t-q-1}$ items.
+Since $\OPT(\sigma) \geq \OFF(\sigma)$, we have